 Water is the most basic building block of life.
 Clean water is essential for human health, wildlife, and a balanced environment.
 Yet, water is being polluted at unprecedented rates, with pesticides, industrial chemicals, nutrients, metals, and other contaminants.
 Studies of major rivers and streams find that 90% of fish, 100% of surface water samples, and 33% of major aquifers contain one or more pesticides at detectable levels.
 As a result of pesticide contamination of streams, rivers, lakes, and underground water supplies, drinking water is also widely contaminated.
-While individual precautionary measures provide a short term solution, with a crisis in safety looming, steps can and must be taken to curtail pesticide use and adopt alternative practices and products to protect the nation's waterways.
+Although individual precautionary measures provide a short-term solution, with a crisis in safety looming, steps can and must be taken to curtail pesticide use and adopt alternative practices and products to protect the nation's waterways.

 Reduces/Eliminates Pesticide Runoff

 Organic agriculture and its food production constitute a system that rejects the use of hazardous synthetic chemicals in the growing, handling, and certification of food.
 It is the only food production system that is subject to independent public review and oversight, assuring consumers that toxic, synthetic pesticides do not contaminate surface and ground waters.
 In fact, organic farming reduces or eliminates water pollution and helps conserve water and soil on the farm.
 According to the Food and Agriculture Organization, several countries in Europe compel or subsidize organic farmers to use organic techniques specifically to combat water pollution problems.